 • How does the kitchen function?

 • Will the kitchen be used often for cooking?
-If so, a professional grade oven and range might be a consideration.
+If so, a professional-grade oven and range might be a consideration.

-• Will the kitchen be used by a large family?
+• Will a large family use the kitchen?
 If so, a large refrigerator and plenty of storage should be considered.

 • Will the kitchen be used for entertaining?
 A built-in bar and large island with seating are possibilities.